Breaking Spiritual Strongholds

 "Strongholds" doesn't necessarily refer to something as extreme as "demon possession," but can merely be a "strong" influence or grip,

-possessed, but many Christians are the victims of Satan's strongholds.
+possessed... but without a doubt many Christians are frequent victims of Satan's strongholds.

 Getting to the Root of the Problem